nalli379/Discrimination-Chatbot/README.md

 Usage:

-The chatbot asks a series of questions that can be answered as indicated in the chat e.g. (yes/no/not sure, q).
+The chatbot asks a series of questions that can be answered as indicated in the chat e.g. (yes/no/not sure/q).